 Stage 0: Changes have occurred in cells that increase their risk of becoming cancerous.
 These are precancerous cells, but they are not cancer.
 They have not spread.

 Regional: The cancer has spread to nearby tissues.
 The tumor is larger than 2 cm —and may be more than 4 cm — across.
 It may also have spread to a nearby lymph node or the epiglottis.

 Distant: The cancer has spread to other structures, such as the mouth or jawbone.
 As it progresses, it will affect other parts of the body, such as the lungs and liver.

-Treatment for tonsil cancer depends on the stage and extent of the cancer.
+Treatment for tonsil cancer depends on the stage, type, and extent of the cancer.